AndyBabay/Morse_Code/README.md

 The GUI was developed with JavaFX, a very powerful Desktop application.

-Below i have a provided an alphabet sheet for morse code and a preview of UI should you decide to run program
+Below i have a provided an alphabet sheet for morse code and a preview of UI should you decide to run the program

 ![](Images/Text.PNG)